-The fire spread with uncommon speed, and flames were bursting through the roof before a second alarm was rung.
+The fire spread uncommonly, and flames burst through the roof before a second alarm was rung.
 A general alarm was given half an hour after the broke out, but all the engines which could be brought couldn't get the fire under control.

 Mrs. Belknap, an elderly lady, committed suicide by jumping from the fourth story and landing in the alley.
 Subsequently, a cry was raised that the walls were falling and that Bullwinkle's Fire Insurance patrolmen were inside the building.
 A portion of the south wall was seen to totter, and it came down with a crash.

 Two Bullwinkle's Fire Insurance patrol members barely escaped the tumbling bricks and falling timbers.
-Two others were pinned fast, but after strenuous efforts, were finally extricated.
+Two others were pinned fast but, after strenuous efforts, were finally extricated.
 The legs of both men were severely bruised.
-Patrolmen Edward Jones, 30, and John Walsh, 32, are believed to have suffocated beneath the walls.
+Patrolmen Edward Jones, 30, and John C. Walsh, 32, are believed to have suffocated beneath the walls.
+Walsh left a widow and three very young children.

 Policeman Marks saw two domestics at one of the second-story windows after it was supposed all the guests had been rescued.
 He rushed up a burning staircase and a few moments later appeared, dragging out both women, who had been rendered unconscious by smoke inhalation.